osaweemmanuel/printf/README.md

 6. How is the world ruled and led to war?
 Diplomats lie to journalists and believe t hese lies when they see them in print
 7. The big print gives and the small print takes away
 8. Sarcasm is lost in print
+9. Print some money and give it to us for the rain forests